-- if you already have a job, your current employer might find your resumé there - which can be a problem if he/she does not know that you're looking for another job. - depending on the type of information transmitted, someone could steal your identity. - someone interested in harming you could find you easily. - you could be added to mailing or spam lists by devious marketers. - you might be invited to an "interview" with somebody posing as an employer who has devious intentions.
+- if you already have a job, your current employer might find your resumé there which can be a problem if he/she does not know that you're looking for another job. - depending on the type of information transmitted, someone could steal your identity. - someone interested in harming you could find you easily. - you could be added to mailing or spam lists by devious marketers. you might be invited to an "intensiew" with somebody posing as an - you might be invited to an "interview" with somebody posing as an employer who has devious intentions.